IHE/RAD.IRA/input/pagecontent/rad-x9.md

 **Figure 2:3.X9.4-1: Interaction Diagram**

 #### 2:3.X9.4.1 Send Event Request Message
-The Sender sends the received events via the established websocket connection to the corresponding Receiver.
+The Manager sends the received events via the established websocket connection to the corresponding Receiver.

-The Sender shall support sending such messages to more than one Receiver.
+The Manager shall support sending such messages to more than one Receiver.

-The Receiver shall support handling such messages from more than one Sender.
+The Receiver shall support handling such messages from more than one Manager.

 ##### 2:3.X9.4.1.1 Trigger Events

-The Sender accepted a event from a Subscriber.
+The Manager accepted a event from a Subscriber.

 ##### 2:3.X9.4.1.2 Message Semantics

 This message is a websocket event.
-The Sender is the User Agent.
+The Manager is the User Agent.
 The Receiver is the Origin Server.

-The Sender shall send a websocket event to all Receivers that subscribed to the given event via the corresponding websocket associated to each Receiver.
+The Manager shall send a websocket event to all Receivers that subscribed to the given event via the corresponding websocket associated to each Receiver.

 The message body shall follow [Section 2.5.1 Event Notification Request](https://build.fhir.org/ig/HL7/fhircast-docs/2-5-EventNotification.html#event-notification-request) and include the same context and content from the request received.

-The Sender shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html) in FHIRcast, specifically:
+The Manager shall support [content sharing](https://build.fhir.org/ig/HL7/fhircast-docs/2-10-ContentSharing.html) in FHIRcast, specifically:
 - It shall assign and maintain an anchor context's `context.versionId` when processing the `[FHIR reousrce]-open` event.
 The `context.versionId` shall be unique within the topic.
 - It shall assign and maintain a new `context.versionId` for each subsequent anchor context's content received via the `[FHIR resource]-update` event.
 - It shall provide the new `context.versionId` along with the previous versionId as `context.priorVersionId` in the event